island-is/island.is/libs/testing/nest/README.md

 }
 ```

-Use One-Time setup with Jest's `beforeAll` and teardown with `afterAll`.
+Use Jest's `beforeAll` for setup and `afterAll` for teardown.

 #### Unit Test

-Override dependencies that need mocking in `override`:
+Override necessary dependencies:

 ```typescript
 import { TestApp, testServer } from '@island.is/testing/nest'